US STOCKS-Energy leads Wall St rebound; S&P has best day since Dec

 After the bell, however, shares of Intel fell 4.7 percent to $31.20 as its results showed a profit that beat expectations but slowing growth in its data center business.

-During the regular session, Chipotle was up 6.1 percent at $454.30 as the company expressed confidence in preventing future food poisoning outbreaks at its chains.
+Chipotle was up 6.1 percent at $454.30 after the company expressed confidence in preventing future food poisoning outbreaks at its chains.

 About 10.0 billion shares changed hands on U.S. exchanges, compared with the 7.5 billion daily average for the past 20 trading days, according to Thomson Reuters data.